• facebook

 • Get-MigrationUser -Identity ‘User-name’: Run the command to get the migration status of the given user.
 It will show whether the user was migrated in the batch migration or not.

-• Get-MigrationUserStatistics – Identity ‘User-Name’: To get the deep understanding of the migration user data, you should run the command along with other parameters and get the result.
+• Get-MigrationUserStatistics – Identity ‘User-Name’: To get deep understanding of the migration user data, you should run the command along with other parameters and get the result.

-The manual migration process entails numerous adjustments at both the source and destination ends, followed by the manual initiation of the migration batch within the Exchange Admin Center.
 Alternatively, you can opt for a batch migration of Exchange mailboxes facilitated by a CSV file.
-This approach demands a considerable amount of time to execute, and a solitary error or oversight could potentially derail the entire migration endeavor, possibly leading to data corruption.
-To safeguard against such unfavorable circumstances, it is advisable to employ a reputable third-party Exchange Migration application from a trusted vendor with professional expertise.
+This approach demands a considerable amount of time to execute, and a solitary error or negligence could potentially derail the entire migration endeavor, possibly leading to data corruption.

 Final words